 Paddle board, canoe, kayak or cruise around our local lakes, catching some rays while getting a workout.
 Many rental shops are available on Lady Bird Lake, Lake Travis and Lake Austin, including Live Love Paddle, the Rowing Dock, Greenbelt Outdoors, Float On Boat Rentals and more.

-Sit back and let the captain do the driving on a Lady Bird Lake boat cruise from Lone Star Riverboat or Capital Cruises (both with limited offerings), complete with cityscape views and Austin landmark sightseeing.
+Sit back and let the captain do the driving on a Lady Bird Lake boat cruise from Lone Star Riverboat or Capital Cruises, complete with cityscape views and Austin landmark sightseeing.
 Or, watch 1.5 million Congress Avenue Bridge bats fly out near dusk on a sunset cruise.

 Drive out to the Hill Country for spectacular hikes, state parks and picnic spots.
 Popular swimming holes like Hamilton Pool Preserve and Jacob’s Well require advance reservations, so book early.
 Or, spend the day at picture-perfect parks within a short drive, like Krause Springs, Emma Long Metropolitan Park, Reimers Ranch Park, Lockhart State Park and more.